 What is a tum hyperloop?

 TUM Hyperloop technology is a joint project between TUM and NEXT Prototypes e.V. that aims to create a carbon-neutral ultra-high-speed ground transportation system.
-The TUM Hyperloop technology student project (formerly WARR Hyperloop) has previously competed in the international SpaceX Hyperloop Pod Competition, winning all four editions and currently holding the speed record of 482 km/h.
+The TUM Hyperloop technology student project (formerly WARR Hyperloop) has previously competed in the international SpaceX Hyperloop Pod Competition, winning all four editions and currently holding a speed record of 482 km/h.

-Is tum Hyperloop collaborating with Elon Musk or any of his businesses?
+Is Tum Hyperloop collaborating with Elon Musk or any of his businesses?